apollorio/wp-event-manager/readme.txt

 = [3.1.21] 27-05-2021 =

-Fixed - The Notice Text On Event Organizer Submit Form Page For Events Fixed - Bool(True) On The Event Submit Page
+Fixed - The Notice Text On Event dj Submit Form Page For Events Fixed - Bool(True) On The Event Submit Page

 = [3.1.20] 06-04-2021 =